matthieucan/quebec-monitoring/README.md

 <dl>
   <dt>What?
 You really use sudo?
 This looks dangerous.</dt>
-  <dd>In order to use Docker, Admin rights are required.
+  <dd>In order to use Docker, admin rights are required.
 If you're not
   confident doing this, you can easily check that no OS image is downloaded, everything is built in the Dockerfile.</dd>